-In associate with Duke TIP, the Torrance Center at the University of Georgia is excited to bring academically enriching weekends to gifted students!
+In association with Duke TIP, the Torrance Center at the University of Georgia is excited to bring academically enriching weekends to gifted students!

 Through the UGA-Duke TIP program, gifted students have the opportunity to dive deeply into a particular topic.
 Led by UGA professors, graduate students and gifted educators, the classes are active and offer an opportunity for students to learn not only at an accelerated level but to interact and work with like-minded peers.